dowens76/Structura/README.md

 ### Workspaces

-- **Multiple workspaces** — All annotations, translations, and settings are scoped to a workspace; switch workspaces from the nav bar
+- **Multiple workspaces** — Annotations and settings are scoped to a workspace; switch workspaces from the nav bar
+- **Shared translations** — Imported translation text is available across all workspaces; only annotations (character refs, word tags, paragraph breaks, etc.) are workspace-specific

 ---